kiwiz/gkeepapi/docs/index.rst

 1. :py:class:`node.ListItem` consistency

 The :py:class:`Keep` class isn't aware of new :py:class:`node.ListItem` objects till they're synced up to the server.
 In other words, :py:meth:`Keep.get` calls for their IDs will fail.

-2. Authentication errors

-:py:mod:`gpsoauth` uses a private API, which appears to be subject to TLS fingerprinting.
-If you're having difficulty logging in, it's possible that using a newer version of Python (3.7+) will work better.
-See this `issue <https://gitlab.com/AuroraOSS/AuroraStore/issues/217#note_249390026>`_ for more information.

 Debug
 =====